Walking Cevennes by Rail

 Second night in Langogne.

-Day 8: Departure day from Walking Cevennes by Rail – Breakfast followed by transfer to SNCF station and onward train: to Nimes via Ales arriving 12.45 or to Clermont, arriving 13.40¹.
+Day 8: Departure day from Walking Cevennes by Rail – Breakfast followed by onward train: to Nimes via Ales arriving 12.45 or to Clermont, arriving 13.40¹.

 ¹ Train times are non-contractual and subject to change.
 Please check the options and times for your arrival and departure before booking.